Esports: Growth and online video games (1990–1999)

 The fighting game Street Fighter II (1991) popularized the concept of direct, tournament-level competition between two players.
-Previously, video games most often relied on high scores to determine the best player, but this changed with Street Fighter II, where players would instead challenge each other directly, "face-to-face," to determine the best player, paving the way for the competitive multiplayer and deathmatch modes found in modern action games.
+Previously, video games most often relied on high scores to determine the best player, but this changed with Street Fighter II, where players would instead challenge each other directly, "face-to-face", to determine the best player, paving the way for the competitive multiplayer and deathmatch modes found in modern action games.
 The popularity of fighting games such as Street Fighter and Marvel vs. Capcom in the 1990s led to the foundation of the international Evolution Championship Series (EVO) esports tournament in 1996.

 Large esports tournaments in the 1990s include the 1990 Nintendo World Championships, which toured across the United States, and held its finals at Universal Studios Hollywood in California.
 Nintendo held a 2nd World Championships in 1994 for the Super Nintendo Entertainment System called the Nintendo PowerFest '94.
 There were 132 finalists that played in the finals in San Diego, California.
 Mike Iarossi took home 1st prize.
 Blockbuster Video also ran their own World Game Championships in the early 1990s, co-hosted by GamePro magazine.
 Citizens from the United States, Canada, the United Kingdom, Australia, and Chile were eligible to compete.
 Games from the 1994 championships included NBA Jam and Virtua Racing.

-Television shows featuring esports during this period included the British shows GamesMaster and Bad Influence! the Australian game show A*mazing, where in one round contestants competed in a video game face off, and the Canadian game show Video & Arcade Top 10.
+Television shows featuring esports during this period include the British shows GamesMaster and Bad Influence!; the Australian game show A*mazing, where in the final round contestants competed in a video game face-off; and the Canadian game show Video & Arcade Top 10.

 In the 1990s, many games benefited from increasing internet connectivity, especially PC games.
 Inspired by the fighting games Street Fighter II, Fatal Fury and Art of Fighting, id Software's John Romero established competitive multiplayer in online games with Doom's deathmatch mode in 1993.
 Tournaments established in the late 1990s include the Cyberathlete Professional League (CPL), QuakeCon, and the Professional Gamers League.
 PC games played at the CPL included the Counter-Strike series, Quake series, StarCraft, and Warcraft.